xiaowen-oss/ASC-ODE-team09/Exercise1/Report1.md

 **Crank–Nicolson**

--  Champion.
+- It is the one given the best results.
 Always stable, and energy-preserving method for linear oscillatory systems.

 - The phase plots remain almost perfectly circular for all tested time-steps.